 One way to think of this is that while being transgender is not considered a medical condition, the diagnosable dysphoria that many transgender people feel can be treated by medical means (e.g. hormones, surgery).
 Choices regarding hormones, surgery and other methods of transition vary based on personal preference, funds and safety.
 The person may also address their dysphoria by making social changes – in clothing, changing in the way people address them, name changes.
 We may all work to foster a society that is more accepting and supportive of transgender people.

 Due to stigma, discrimination, and marginalization, transgender patients are disproportionately burdened by an array of health issues.
 When caring for patients, it is important to keep these health and social issues in mind.
 Transgender people are at increased risk for:

 - Physical abuse – in relationships and as a target of hate crimes in the community

 - Social isolation

-- Economic marginalization (Because of the stigma and discrimination faced by transgender people in the workplace, they are often unable to access work that is available to others or, if they already have employment, they are more likely to have pay docked or lose their job.)
+- Economic marginalization.
+Because of the stigma and discrimination faced by transgender people in the workplace, they are often unable to access work that is available to others or, if they already have employment, they are more likely to have pay docked or lose their job.

-- Unique health care needs: hormones, gender-affirming surgery, mental health support
+- Unique health care needs: hormones, gender-affirming surgery, mental health support.

 Remember that many of these risks are the result of transphobia in the general public, in family settings, in relationships and in the medical community.
-Transgender people are often distrustful/scared of the medical system due to historical and ongoing abuse of transgender people by medical professionals (in the emergency room, in the family doctor’s room, etc).
+Transgender people are often distrustful or scared of the medical system due to historical and ongoing abuse of transgender people by medical professionals (in the emergency room, in the family doctor’s room, etc).
 Do your part in reducing this distrust by creating a safe space for transgender patients wherever you are.

 Intersex Society of North America